matt-bp/grab-tool/README.md

 See the example scene.
 It has the functionality for keyboard setup.
 Remember to turn on "Read/Write Enabled" on the mesh you want to edit.
 I included a script that copies the mesh on startup so you only make changes to a temporary mesh (I accidentally changed mine on disk).

+To add it to your Unity project, to go the Package Manager window, click the `+` on the top left corner, and add by git url.
+See [Unity docs on Git dependencies](https://docs.unity3d.com/Manual/upm-git.html#syntax) for how to specify a specific commit, branch, or tag.

 ## Example Scene Attribution

 The mesh was created by myself.